Autoresonant Removal of Fusion Products in Mirror Machines

 The total energy of autoresonant particles in a magnetic mirror increases while their magnetic moment is preserved.
-Therefore, the energy required to autoresonantly extract a particle from the trap is $\Delta U_{AR}=(R-1) U_\perp-U_\parallel$, where $U_{\perp}$ and $U_\parallel$ are the initial perpendicular and parallel kinetic energies, respectively, as evaluated at the mirror mid-plane, and $R=B_{max}/B_{min}$ is the mirror ratio.
-However, most of the energy of the removed $\alpha$ particles can be recovered via a direct energy conversion scheme \cite{Moir1973,barr1982experimental} where their final energy is between $3.5$MeV and $R U_\perp$.
-Furthermore, suppose the $\alpha$ particles are allowed to collisionally (or by other means) slow down until their velocity distribution settles with a mean energy of, say, $1.3$~MeV \cite{heidbrink1994behaviour}, the energy required to remove them from the mirror reduces significantly.
-Yet, these slower particles can be autoresonantly targeted by tuning the driving frequency bandwidth while leaving the fast particles almost unperturbed.
+Therefore, the energy required to extract a particle from the trap is $\Delta U_{AR}=(R-1) U_\perp-U_\parallel$, where $U_{\perp}$ and $U_\parallel$ are the initial perpendicular and parallel kinetic energies, respectively, as evaluated at the mirror mid-plane and $R=B_{\text{max}}/B_{\text{min}}$ is the mirror ratio.
+For the example above, $\Delta U_{AR} \le 2$~MeV, which is about $10\%$ of the total fusion energy produced per reaction.
+Thus, for a typical fusion power plant concept, the AR removal scheme will require a few tens of MW.
+For example, the required current to generate a driving magnetic field of $B_d=25$~mT by a single-turn coil of $10$~cm in diameter located at the machine's throat is about $2$~kA.
+To deliver a power of, say, $20$~MW to the $\alpha$ particles, the driving electric voltage should be about $10$~kV.
+Antennas with similar RF parameters (and with frequencies that are even higher than $1$~MHz) were successfully demonstrated in generating a field reverse configuration \cite{hoffman2002tcs}, and for ion cyclotron resonance heating in toroidal systems \cite{monakhov2024assessment,patel2018initial, lamalle2013status}.
+It is noted, though, that most of the energy of the removed particles can be recovered via a direct energy conversion scheme \cite{Moir1973,barr1982experimental}, so the total power balance of the AR removal method is expected to be good.

-We also note that while an efficient and prompt removal of $\alpha$ particles is essential for the continuous operation of DT reactors, it is of an absolute necessity for p-$^{11}$B reactors \cite{kolmes2022wave} because of their low reactivity and to avoid unwanted, secondary neutronic reactions.
+Notably, $\alpha$ particles of different energies, ranging from several times the fuel temperature and up to $3.5$~MeV, can be autoresonantly removed provided an appropriate chirping frequency range.
+For a given system, the frequency lower limit should be optimized to avoid resonant influence on the tail of the energy distribution of the fuel particles.
+Importantly, targeting lower energy $\alpha$ particles is energetically favorable.
+We also note that while an efficient and eventual removal of $\alpha$ particles is essential for the continuous operation of DT reactors, the prompt removal is of an absolute necessity for p-$^{11}$B reactors \cite{kolmes2022wave} because of their low reactivity and to avoid unwanted, secondary neutronic reactions.
+Fortunately, the spectral separation between the $\alpha$ and the $^{11}$B fuel particles enables utilizing AR for quick and efficient $\alpha$ removal in such advanced reactors.

+As to collective effects, the suggested AR scheme is a small-amplitude axisymmetric perturbation, so the induced instabilities are expected to be limited or even smaller than in unperturbed systems.
+Moreover, it is noted that various methods to mitigate instabilities in mirror machines (\eg the flute instability) \cite{post1987magnetic, Bagryansky_2011, WHAM_2023} may also work in the presence of an AR perturbation.
+Still, the detailed analysis of MHD instabilities and other collective effects is left for a future study.